-The Clinical Skills Training Grant program seeks proposals to adapt existing clinical skill training content for use on an open-source platform.
+The SELF: Clinical Skills Training Grant program seeks proposals to adapt existing clinical skill training content for use on an open-source platform.
 Grantees will also enhance the content with self-assessment material so that the learners may self-administer the training and verify that they have gained competence in the targeted skill.
-This grant program will expand access to clinical skill training content so that it is publicly available, free-to-use, and learner-centered.
+This grant program expands access to clinical skill training content so that it is publicly available, free-to-use, and learner-centered.
 Successful proposals will adapt training content for appropriate use by health care workers in resource-constrained settings.
 Funding will enable grantees to adapt, edit, expand, and post skill training content on Appropedia, an open-source platform based on MediaWiki tools.

 What we’re offering

 The Foundation will provide financial and technical support for the adaptation and expansion of existing clinical skill training content so that it is publicly available and free-to-use.
 Funding can be used for costs associated with the adaptation of training content for hosting on Appropedia and for optimizing content for searchability.
-Up to $75,000 USD is available for each grantee.
+Up to US $75,000 is available for each grantee.